stan-dev/statastan/README.md

 Testing
 -----------------
-StataStan has been tested with:
-* CmdStan 2.6.2

-and Stata versions / flavors:
-* 11.2/IC
-* 13.1/SE

-with operating systems:
-* Debian Wheezy Linux (LXDE)
-* Windows Vista 32-bit

-We would love to hear from any Stata users with other operating systems and older versions of Stata
+StataStan has been tested with CmdStan 2.6.2 and 2.7.0, Stata versions from 11.2 to 14.0, and Stata flavors IC and SE.
+We have not added multicore capacity yet, but it is on the to-do list and is easy to do (see Stan manual).

+It seems very stable on Linux and Windows, but we need some feedback from Mac users (please), and we'd love to hear if it works with Windows 10 or older versions of Stata.

 Other notes
 ---------------
-* The executable file and .hpp remains under cdir
+* A copy of your .stan, .hpp and executable files remain under the CmdStan directory.
+This helps avoid unnecessary re-compiling, but you might want to clear them out from time to time.
+The .stan file gets copied into your working directory, and the data and output files get moved there.
 * Non-existent globals and matrices, and non-numeric globals, get quietly ignored
-* Missing values are removed casewise by default
+* Missing values are removed casewise by default (but you can change this)
-* Users need to take care not to leave output file names as defaults if they have anything called output.csv or modes.csv etc. - these files will be overwritten
+* Users need to take care not to leave output file names as defaults if they have anything precious called output.csv or modes.csv etc. - these files will be overwritten

 Licensing
 ---------